Wednesday, September 25, 2013

 mtDNA is usually treated as a non-recombining locus, and so it should evolve along a tree.
 A rooted global tree has therefore been produced for humans, based on parsimony analysis of the mtDNA genome (Torroni et al. 2000; van Oven and Kayser 2009).
 Groups and subgroups of this tree have been labelled as haplotypes, such as haplotype group M shown in the top figure, and sub-haplogroups, such as M4b, M49 and M61.
 These are (monophyletic) clades in the mtDNA tree that have been highlighted for convenience.
 Parsimony analysis has been used to reconstruct the ancestral sequences in the tree (Behar et al. 2012), and these ancestral sequences can be used to assign new sequences to their appropriate place in the rooted tree (Blanco et al. 2011).

 The basic limitation of this approach is that the haplogroups and sub-haplogroups are based on a non-unique parsimony tree.
 There are many equally parsimonious trees for the dataset, any one of which could have been chosen to define the haplogroups.
-In spite of this, the predefined haplogroups are treated by many people as designating specific mitochondrial lineages, rather than merely being groups of convenience.
+In spite of this limitation, the predefined haplogroups are treated by many people as actually designating specific mitochondrial lineages, rather than merely being groups of convenience, which is what they are.

 Behar DM, van Oven M, Rosset S, Metspalu M, Loogväli EL, Silva NM, Kivisild T, Torroni A, Villems R (2012) A "Copernican" reassessment of the human mitochondrial DNA tree from its root.
 American Journal of Human Genetics 90: 675-684.